cmayron/Legal-Calculus/README.md

 **Governed systems must be capable of returning to a known, admissible state.** Recoverability requires that the system can be reset, rolled back, or restored without loss of constitutional integrity.
 A system that cannot be recovered cannot be governed.
 No workflow may continue from a corrupted, ambiguous, or unverifiable state.

+# **Surface V — Edition Integrity and Constitutional Continuity**

+## **Axiom 9 — Systems Must Declare Their Edition**

+**Every system must operate under a declared Edition and remain bound to it.**

+A system may not mix rules, authorities, admissibility standards, or procedural primitives across Editions.
+Edition drift, silent Edition changes, or hybridized Edition states are constitutionally prohibited.
+A system that cannot identify its Edition cannot be governed.

+## **Axiom 10 — Editions Must Be Forward‑Compatible With the Kernel**

+**No Edition may conflict with, weaken, or bypass the Kernel.**

+All Editions inherit the Kernel’s non‑derogable constraints.
+An Edition that contradicts the Kernel is void.
+Constitutional continuity requires that Edition evolution strengthens, rather than dilutes, the structural boundaries of LCES.

 ARTICLE I — GOVERNANCE
 ARTICLE II — WORKFLOW